of UHF Elements, (more elements create more antenna gain):

 This creates flexibility, (sometimes a signal amplifier is a good idea, other times not so much, or if it's built into the antenna may reduce antenna's lifespan as they are generally non-replaceable electronics inside.

-Yes, fully passive, so no limitations (if needed due to high install loss any signal amplifier of your choosing can be added to remedy it.
+Yes, fully passive, so no limitations (if needed due to high install loss) freedom to add a signal amplifier of your choosing to remedy it.

 Tip: A quality signal amplifier doesn't have to be expensive.
 We sell inexpensive RCA signal amplifiers starting at only $15 for indoor to $30 for outdoor RCA models, however If you're not using splitters in your line (direct line to a single TV only) and no more than 50ft of low loss RG6 coax cable or better, a signal amplifier may not be beneficial (they're great as signal maintainers through the cabling and splitters, not antenna range extenders).

 No - the signal amplifier is inside the antenna and isn't removable, so antenna's durability/lifespan, and its performance / noise floor is reliant on the built in signal amplifier that's fixated inside the unit and can't be upgraded or replaced.
 Adding additional signal amplifiers (as they add more noise than signal) makes the signals noiser yet, so usually not a good idea adding an additional amplifier to an amplified antenna unless install loss is very high (i.e. 500ft of coax or several splitters).